cukie/SMIA/README.md

 A default configuration file skin named ConfigMe will be created.

-Copy ConfigMe and rename it to something meaningful, and proceed to fill in the fields of the JSON formatted file.
+Copy ConfigMe and rename with a more meaningful filename, and proceed to fill in the fields of the JSON formatted file.
 Each field has a key and a value formatted as - key:value.

 DO NOT CHANGE THE KEYS - ONLY THE VALUES.
 DO NOT LEAVE ANY DEFAULT VALUE INFORMATION IN THE CONFIGURATION FILE.